reqnroll/Reqnroll.VisualStudio/doc/AssetsAndEvents.md

 The project settings is checked and loaded

-* Initially, when the project scope is created (it can happen that the settigns are not available yet at that time).
+* Initially, when the project scope is created (it can happen that the settings are not available yet at that time).
 * A few seconds after the project scope is created (if it was not available).
 This repeats a few times if necessary.